Saving for a rainy day means you can cover unexpected costs without getting into debt. Here is how to save and how else you can cover emergency costs.

 A cash ISA, which is a type of tax-free savings account

-As well as paying in regularly, you can boost your savings if you get extra money from:
+As well as paying in regularly, you can boost your savings if you get extra money from something unexpected such as:

 A raise or bonus at work